egberts/egberts.github.io-src/content/articles/isp-he-dns/isp-he-dns.md

         };
 ```

-The ACL clause defined  allows AXFR records to be sent to the desired HE.NET secondary name server) upon requests.
+The ACL clause defined allows your primary nameserver to send AXFR/IXFR records to the desired HE.NET secondary name servers upon requests.

 # Key Clauses

-Copy the output created by `tsig-keygen` containing the 'key' clause into the named config (`/etc/bind/named.conf`) and place it after the last of any `acl` clauses at the beginning of the file.
+Copy the output created by `tsig-keygen` command.
+The output containing the 'key' clause are inserted (or replacing) into the named config (`/etc/bind/named.conf`) and place it after the last of any `acl` clauses which is typically the first group of clauses near the beginning of the file.

 ```nginx
 key "axfr-request-to-primary-server-from-public-secondaries" {